 Are you accredited?

-We are licensed by the State of Florida (but can see patients from across the country and even the world).
-We also have Joint Commission accreditation, a voluntary accreditation that is considered to be the gold standard by hospitals, treatment providers, and healthcare organizations across the country.
+We are licensed by the state of Florida, but we can treat patients from across the world.
+We also have Joint Commission accreditation.
+This voluntary accreditation is considered to be the gold standard by hospitals, treatment providers, and healthcare organizations across the country.

 How long have you been in operation?